 If the change has not been made after 28 days you can escalate to the Information Commissioner as described above.

 After the record of Bankruptcy has dropped off your credit file, main stream lenders may still be reluctant to lend to you.
 This is because you have no history of borrowing on your file.

 No positive credit history is just as bad as having a poor history.
 Lenders have no idea about whether you are going to be a good lending risk or not.
 You can only overcome this problem by building up a new history of using credit responsibly.

 A good way to do this is to use a “credit repair credit card”.
 These are available to people with poor credit records or no credit histories.

 The interest charged by credit repair card lenders is very high.
-To avoid paying this make sure that you pay off the balance in full at the end of each month.
-Such repayments provide clear evidence of responsible credit usage.
+Make sure that you pay off the balance in full at the end of each month.
+This will help provide evidence of responsible credit usage.